Best Golf Cart Fleet Management Software and Telematics Platforms for Australian Operators product guide

 A platform is only as good as the network it runs on.
 Australian golf courses in regional and rural areas — particularly in Western Australia, Queensland, and the Northern Territory — face genuine connectivity challenges that can undermine real-time GPS tracking.

 Teletrac Navman's solutions integrate with Australia's largest mobile network (Telstra), which provides the broadest geographic coverage for regional operators.
-Smartrak similarly notes its capability to track assets in cellular blackspots using AVL devices with satellite fallback.
+Smartrak similarly supports asset tracking in cellular blackspots using AVL devices with satellite fallback.

 For courses in areas with marginal 4G coverage, operators should: